Dr. Scott Gardiner B.Sc, DVM

 Scott’s career started at a very busy mixed animal practice in Alberta.
 He lived his dream of becoming a dairy veterinarian and spent most of those eight years practicing bovine medicine and surgery on both dairy and beef farms.
 As a companion animal veterinarian, he is often described as being down to earth, having a lot of common sense and having good rapport with owners.
 He is quick to point out that these attributes came in large part from his time as a large animal practitioner which ultimately moulded him into the vet he is today.

 At home Scott shares his time with his wife Sarah (also born and raised in the Guelph area and a graduate of the University of Guelph), daughters Julia and Emily and, of course, their pets full of personality.
 Juno is a feisty calico cat from a dairy farm in Alberta who definitely lets her preferences be known.
-Other family pets include S’more the guinea pig and Julia’s two mice.
+Other family pets include S’more the guinea pig and Julia’s mouse.

 Dr. Melissa Cirinna, BScH, DVM